 for example is just to the left of them ..... etc.

 28E found or 13E found.
-It identifies many satellites and provides signal strength and quality.
+They identifies many satellites and provides signal strength and quality.

-However, it is more expensive.
+However, they are more expensive.
 Also read the previous question above.

 QUESTION F7